CypaxNET/VFD-Studio2/docs/NTK.md

 <img src="./images/photo-adapter-board-bottomside.jpg" title="Bottomside of the adapter board with the pins labeled" alt="Photo showing the adapter board bottom side with labeled pins." width="300">

+> [!NOTE]
+> I used a prototype PCB here with 1x3 pads which I had to manually cut to get 1x1 ones.
+There are prototype PCB with 1x1 pads - try to get one of those.

 1. Start by connecting the display pins 2..24 to ground of the Arduino.

 2. Connect the data pins of the display 1..15 with the Arduino.